vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 32 commits since the previous release, including 9 fixes.
+More than 35 commits since the previous release, including 9 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Tue Jun  3 02:53:11 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed Jun  4 02:53:15 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER